 As is often the case in a small city, Badger doesn't have a public transportation system that people use for their commute.

-The percentage of people in Badger with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.45% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Badger is quite a bit lower than the national average among all cities of 21.84%: just 12.45% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Badger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Badger residents report their race to be White.
 Important ancestries of people in Badger include Norwegian, German, Scandinavian, Swedish, and Irish.